George H. Hopkins: Biography

-Hopkins was born to Erastus and Climene (Clark) Hopkins in White Lake, Michigan and was educated at Pontiac Union School from 1860–62 and taught a district school in Oakland County.
+Hopkins was born to Erastus and Climene (Clark) Hopkins in White Lake, Michigan and was educated at Pontiac Union School from 1860–1862.
+He then taught at a district school in Oakland County.
 In April 1862 he entered the State Normal School (now Eastern Michigan University).

 In August 1862, Hopkins enlisted in the 17th Michigan Infantry, known as the Stonewall regiment and saw much action in the American Civil War.
 One of his brothers, Dan Hopkins who served in the same regiment was mortally wounded in the Battle of South Mountain on September 14, 1862.
 He saw action in Maryland, Virginia, Kentucky, Mississippi, at the Sieges of Vicksburg and Knoxville, and again in Virginia during the last year of the war which he served until its end.
 He returned to his studies at the State Normal School and graduated in 1867.
 He then entered the University of Michigan and graduated from the law department in 1871.
 In 1870, he was Assistant United States Deputy Marshall.
 He was admitted to the bar and practiced in Detroit.